 After the power supply of the fault line is disconnected, the insulation strength of the fault point cannot be restored, and the fault still exists.
 Even if the circuit breaker is closed again, it will be disconnected again by the relay protection device such as inverted pole, broken wire, insulator breakdown or damage and so on.

 An automatic device that automatically re-inserts a circuit breaker that has been tripped by an abnormal operation.
 After the line adopts automatic circuit recloser, if there is a transient fault, after the protection action removes the fault, the reclosing action can be successful and the power supply of the line can be restored.
 For a permanent fault, after the reclosing action, the protection will act again, the circuit breaker will trip, and the reclosing will not be success.
-The advantages of using automatic 11kv auto reclosers, 24kv vacuum circuit breaker and 33kv vcb breaker on transmission lines are as follows.
+The advantages of using automatic 11kv auto reclosers, and 33kv vcb breakers, and lbs 24kv on transmission lines are as follows.

 1. The automatic circuit recloser improves the reliability of the power supply of the transmission line and reduces the loss caused by the instantaneous fault and power outage.